 Carrier oils go hand in hand with essential oils, as they help to “carry” the essential oil to the skin, where they can both work their magic.
-Carrier oils are pressed from the fatty parts of the plant; i.e., its nuts or seeds.
-You may already have some on hand in your kitchen (olive oil, sunflower oil) but make sure to use those labelled “cold-pressed” or “unprocessed” to carry the best natural nourishment to your skin.
+Carrier oils are pressed from the fatty parts of the plant, i.e., its nuts or seeds.
+You may already have some on hand in your kitchen (olive oil, sunflower oil), but make sure to use those labeled “cold-pressed” or “unprocessed” to carry the best natural nourishment to your skin.

 How Do They Work?